marvinlange/WebODM/README.md

 # WebODM
-A free, user-friendly, extendable application and API for drone image processing 📷 ✈

 For those with Linux Knowledge I did the best thing I can think of to help Windows People.